microsoft/autogen/README.md

 **AutoGen** is a framework for creating intelligent multi-agent systems that can act autonomously or work alongside humans.

 ### Minimal Python Example
+Code for setting up a reflection team of AI agents using AutoGen to collaboratively write and critique a poem about the fall season.
 ```python
 # pip install 'autogen-agentchat==0.4.0.dev11'
 # pip install 'autogen-ext[openai]==0.4.0.dev11'